tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

 ### Miscellaneous Files:
  - NetCDF format VIC-5 image driver parameter file from the L2015 simulations (soil parameters were taken directly from this file) available from [Zenodo](https://zenodo.org/record/2564019)
- - Land cover class tables listing the classes in the underlying classification, along with ID codes and flags indicating how each class should be processed (examples of which are included in the examples/inputs/ directory)
+ - Land masks, tables listing land cover classes and class-specific properties (under the data/ directory)

 ## Outputs:
  - Several versions of land cover parameters for the VIC land surface model, available for download from [Zenodo](https://zenodo.org/record/2559631) (Bohn and Vivoni, 2019a).